Aerial view of the Li River running between karst peaks toward Yangshuo at sunset

 Flooded rice terraces stepping up the Longji ridges

-Longji rice terraces(Dragon's Backbone, Longsheng)
+Longji Rice Terraces(Dragon's Backbone, Longsheng)

 Elephant Trunk Hill on the Li River, the karst formation shaped like an elephant lowering its trunk to drink, with Water Moon Cave forming a perfect circle with its reflection on the still water